Christians Initiate American Public Schools

-What is often forgotten in contemporary assessment of these laws is the fact that America’s Pilgrim and Puritan forefathers had vivid impressions of the horrors of wars and persecutions that arose out of religion persecution, usually from Christians.
-They realized that many throughout Europe and around the Mediterranean world had suffered unspeakable atrocities in the name of Jesus Christ.
-Further, they believed that Church leaders and magistrates had often incorrectly acted in the name of Christ because they had failed to study and apply the principles of the Bible.
+What is often forgotten in contemporary assessments of these laws is the fact that America’s Pilgrim and Puritan forefathers had vivid impressions of the horrors of wars and persecutions that arose out of religious persecution, often from those who identified themselves as “Christians”.
+Early American colonists realized that many throughout Europe and around the Mediterranean world had suffered unspeakable atrocities at the hands of those who had little knowledge of the teachings of the Bible; they believed that Church leaders and magistrates had often incorrectly acted in the name of Christ because they had failed to study and apply the principles of the Bible.
 In the Old World, personal study of the Bible was not available to the masses and on those rare occasions where texts of Scripture were available for study, the practice was forbidden to the laity by the Roman Church.
-To further complicate matters, most of the clergy were ignorant of the claims and teachings of the Bible.
-For this reason, ignorant churchmen often mislead magistrates, not knowing what God did expect of his people as taught in the Bible.
+To further complicate matters, most of the clergy were ignorant of the true claims and teachings of the Bible.
+For this reason, ignorant churchmen often misled magistrates, not knowing what God did expect of his people as taught in the Bible.
 America’s Pilgrim and Puritan forefathers did not want the same atrocities that occurred in Europe to occur in the New World because of the same biblical and spiritual ignorance.
 To ensure that such atrocities did not occur, they took the necessary steps to see that colonists had access to the Bible and that they enjoyed a level of literacy necessary to study it and apply its evangelical principles to their lives.
 They believed that only a correct interpretation and application of the principles of the Bible could ensure that peace and tranquility would be perpetually realized.

 Texts of Massachusetts School Laws